dionysius/vaultwarden-deb/README.md

 Prebuild deb packages are available in the [releases section](https://github.com/dionysius/vaultwarden-deb/releases) for latest Ubuntu LTS.
 I'd liked to include also debian stable, but [there are no debian images available in github actions](https://github.com/actions/runner-images).

+They are built in [Github Actions](https://github.com/dionysius/vaultwarden-deb/actions) and automatically created on a debian tag push and released on a successful build.

 ## Requirements

 - Installed `git-buildpackage` `debhelper-compat`